Looking to buy a new smartwatch for golf uh?

 Perhaps now is not the time for you to be reading about golf watches.
 You just came to Honest Golfer to get an honest recommendation.
 Rest easy, we are more than happy to oblige.

-Out of our top 5 pick, we chose one that we think is the ultimate one.
+Out of our top 5 pick, we chose one that we think is the ultimate smart watch for golf.

-In this case we chose the Garmin Approach S20.
-It is a lovely watch that is packed with features.
+In this case, we chose the Garmin Approach S20.

 Our Test Winner After 40 + Hours Of Research:

 Our Honest Star Rating